dylanyunlon/dylanetfox/README.md

 | navigator.buildID              | ✅    |
 | navigator.doNotTrack           | ✅    |

-Camoufox will automatically add the following default fonts associated your spoofed User-Agent OS (the value passed in `navigator.userAgent`).
+dylanetfox will automatically add the following default fonts associated your spoofed User-Agent OS (the value passed in `navigator.userAgent`).

 **Notes**: